rokath/trice/docs/TriceUserManual.md

 This way you see in a quick way any needed adaptions for your target project to port trice to it.

-The *Readme.md* files in the examples folder contain further helpful information.
+The chapter [Example Projects without and with Trice Instrumentation](#example-projects-without-and-with-trice-instrumentation) contais further helpful information.

 #### 6.5.1. <a id='target-macros'></a>Target Macros

 The easiest and mostly sufficient way to use Trice on the target side is the Trice macro **`trice`** which you can mostly use as a `printf` replacement in legacy code.
-See [TriceVsPrintfSimilaritiesAndDifferences.md](./TriceVsPrintfSimilaritiesAndDifferences.md) for more details.
+See [Trice Similarities and differences to printf usage](#trice-similarities-and-differences-to-printf-usage) for more details.
 Is uses the `TRICE_DEFAULT_PARAMETER_BIT_WIDTH` value (usually 32), which is equal for all values.
 If you wish target stamps use `Trice` for 16-bit ones or `TRice` for 32-bit ones.

 The macros